-Once an issue has been flagged, the Atlas administrators will be notified, who will contact the data provider.
+Once an issue has been flagged, the data partner will need to verify the issue as:

-3. The data provider confirms the mistake in the record and resupplies the dataset with the updated record.
+2. The data provider confirms the mistake in the record – and will need to provide an update for the relevant data resource with the record corrected or removed.

 How to flag an issue